Gable loves to surround herself with plants year round, and as a former landscaper, she has treated many ornamental plant diseases.

 Medinilla magnifica has seen a huge surge in popularity since its introduction to the plant lover's market in America.
 It was voted "Favorite New Flowering Plant" at the Tropical Plant Industry Exhibition in 2012.
 Its huge blossoms and vibrant pinkish colors will make your friends pink with envy.

 It is commonly called the Malaysian orchid although it is not in the orchid family.
 Other names used by various nurseries and growers are the pink lantern and rose grape.

 This luscious beauty grows naturally in the humid mountains of the Philippines.
-It is an epiphyte, which is a plant that grows on trees or other plants.
-An epiphyte does no harm to the host plant, and instead relies on rain, air and accumulated rotting vegetation for survival.
+It is an epiphyte, a plant that grows on trees or other plants.
+An epiphyte does not harm the host plant and instead relies on rain, air and accumulated rotting vegetation for survival.
 Medinilla magnifica is usually found growing upright in the forks of larger trees.

-Where in the USA Can Medinilla Be Grown Outdoors?
+Where in the U.S. Can Medinilla Be Grown Outdoors?

 It grows well when planted outdoors in Hawaii and the warm, humid regions of the southernmost areas of the United States.

 It can tolerate short-term temperature drops down to forty degrees, although some people have reported their plants have recovered nicely from occasional freezing temperatures.

 It may be best to overwinter this tropical plant inside if you live outside hardiness zones 10 or 11 in the U.S.

 Medinilla magnifica does well as an outdoor container plant, but do not keep the roots constantly wet as that invites root rot, which can be fatal to most plants.